 Others complained that the Red Cross' relief efforts after Katrina were insufficient, poorly organized and targeted to white storm victims, while black victims didn't receive help for days.
 The Red Cross has refuted some of these claims here.

-For more information about the American Red Cross, check out the links on the next page.
+For more information about the American Red Cross, check out the links below.

 More Great Links